 Field Octet Bits Description DeviceID 0 [7:0] DEVICE_ID of the originating node.
 FlowID 1 [7:0] FLOW_ID assigned by the originating node.
 StatusCode 2 [7:0] Status of the request to establish a flow: 0016 = Success.
-0116 = Failure - Maximum number of flows already started by originating node.
-0216 = Failure - Error in TSpec passed in FL_AdmitFlow.req.
-0316 = Failure - Insufficient capacity to admit the flow given the TSpec passed in FL_AdmitFlow.req.
-0416 = Failure - Failed to establish flow in reverse direction because maximum number of flows already started by the endpoint node.
-0516 = Failure - Error in TSpec passed in FL_AdmitFlow.req for the flow in the reverse direction.
-0616 = Failure - Insufficient capacity to support the flow for the reverse direction.
-0716 - FF16 = Reserved.
+0116 = Failure - maximum number of flows already started by originating node.
+0216 = Failure - error in TSpec passed in FL_AdmitFlow.req.
+0316 = Failure - insufficient capacity to admit the flow given the TSpec passed in FL_AdmitFlow.req.
+0416 = Failure - failed to establish flow in reverse direction because maximum number of flows already started by the endpoint node.
+0516 = Failure - error in TSpec passed in FL_AdmitFlow.req for the flow in the reverse direction 0616 = Failure - insufficient capacity to support the flow for the reverse direction 0716 = Failure - the specified Endpoint is not accessible or not registered.
+0816 = Rejected - the domain master is now in the middle of a handover process.
+0916 - FF16 = Reserved.
 Bidirectional 3 [7:0] Set to $01{16}$ in case the admitted flow is a bidirectional flow.
 DeviceID_B 4 [7:0] DEVICE_ID of the originating node (Note 1) TSpecReject 5 and 6 [15:0] This field has applicable information only if StatusCode is set to a value that is greater than 2.
 This field specifies the TSpec attributes that have been rejected by the domain master.
 This field relates to the forward flow, or to the reverse flow in case the reverse flow was rejected.
 The field format is as specified in Table 8-25.
 Tunnel Variable [7:0] $00{16}$ - Direct flow admission request. $01{16}$ - Tunnel flow admission request.
 EndPoint Variable [7:0] DEVICE_ID of the endpoint node.
 RouteList Variable See Table 8-30 Routing list toward the destination endpoint (Note 2).
-NOTE 1 - This fie NOTE 2 - This fie • field is set to one. only if the Tunnel field contains the value 1.
+NOTE 1 - This fie eld appear on ly if Bidirectional I field is set to one. only if the Tunnel field contains the value 1.